jw2249a/2017-bayes-audit/2017-code/README.md

 particular contest.
 These are the **cast vote records** (CVRs) of the election.

-The format is capable of representing votes in more complex voting schemes, like approval or instant runoff (IRV).
+The format is capable of representing votes in more complex voting schemes, like approval or instant runoff (IRV), where a single vote may contain several selections.

 Here are the fields of a row of a reported cvrs file:

 1. **Collection** (pbcid)
-   Typically, all rows in a vote file will have the same paper ballot collection identifer (pbcid).
+   Typically, all rows in a reported cvrs file will have the same paper ballot collection identifer (pbcid).

-2. **Scanner**: Gives an id of the device that scanned this ballot.
+2. **Scanner**: This field gives an id of the device that scanned this ballot.
    May be blank.

 3. **Ballot identifier** (bid)